Shop All

 3. Shelf Life: Higher levels of free fatty acids can lead to faster oxidation of the oil, shortening its shelf life.

 4. Quality Indication: Acidity level is one of the key indicators for classifying different types of olive oil.
-According to the International Olive Council (IOC), to be classified as extra virgin (the highest quality of olive oil), the oil must have an acidity level of less than 0.8%.
-Virgin olive oil can have acidity up to 2%, and lampante oil (not fit for consumption until it's refined) has over 2%.
+According to the International Olive Council (IOC) and European Union regulations, to be classified as extra virgin, the oil must have an acidity level of less than 0.8%.

 So, in essence, the lower the acidity of the olive oil, the higher the quality of the oil tends to be.